rustlers42/adopt-a-seed/README.md

 - [x] Users can see the seeds they have adopted
 - [x] Users can track the progress of the seeds they have adopted
 - [x] Users have a Köppen climate classification
-- [x] Tracking the progress of a plant rewards Adopt-A-Seed coins
+- [x] Tracking the progress of a plant rewards adopt-a-seed coins
-- [x] Returning a seed rewards Adopt-A-Seed coins using OTP tokens
+- [x] Returning a seed rewards adopt-a-seed coins using OTP tokens
 - [x] AI-generated telemetry data based on a survey and user climate zone
 - [x] AI-generated growing tips for users to take care of the seed based on past survey results
 - [x] Algorithm which decides whether the next growth state has been reached